sskirankumar121/maven-web-application/README.md

-it is maven web app
+it is maven web app.